SilviaRanieri/Progetto-Data-Mangement-and-Visualization/README.md

 Finally, the second part of the work shows some of the infographics, created using the Tableau Desktop software.
 # Software

-We use  Python for implementing the scripting  and Tableau Desktop for  he infographics.
+We use  Python for implementing the scripting  and Tableau Desktop for  the infographics.

 # Team